OpenPecha-dev/Requests/.github/ISSUE_TEMPLATE/RFW.md

 <h2 id="owner">Owner</h2>

-*Who is this request for work for?*
+*Who is this request for?*

+<h2 id="type">Type</h2>

+*Is this a new request or an extension request?*

 <h2 id="summary">Summary</h2>

-*Provide a short, high-level overview of what is being introduced, added, changed, or deleted and why.*
+*Provide a short, high-level overview of what is being introduced, added, changed, or deleted—-and why.*

 <h2 id="reasoning">Reasoning</h2>

-*Explain why this work is necessary.
-(Keep in mind that everything done in this RFW will take time away from other work.)*
+*Why is this proposed work necessary and more important than other work we could be doing?*

 <h2 id="motivation">Motivation</h2>

-*Describe in detail the motivation behind this request.*
+*What is the motivation behind this RFW?*

-<h2 id="named-concepts">Named Concepts</h2>
+<h2 id="definitions">Definitions</h2>

-*Define any named concepts that are used in this RFW*
+*Define any new or important concepts that are used in this RFW.*

-<h2 id="examples">Examples</h2>
+<h2 id="results">Results</h2>

-* 1) Explain concretely what will manifest as a result of this RFW.
+1. *What will manifest as a result of this RFW?*
-* 2) Explain how is it different from what we already have?*
-* 3) Explain what OpenPecha users will experience as a result of this RFW.
-How will they feel as a result of it?
-How will they benefit as a result of it?*
+2. *What will OpenPecha users experience as a result of this RFW?
+How will they benefit from it?
+How will they feel?*
-* 4) Provide sample messages for any new messages the system will display as a result of this RFW.*
+3. *Provide sample messages for any new messages the system will display as a result of this RFW.*

+<h2 id="difference">Difference</h2>

+*Why is this proposed work different from what we already have?*

 <h2 id="conceptual-design">Conceptual Design</h2>